 22 Then Yereḏ believed his words were true.

-23 So that elder said to Yereḏ, “Wherefore didst thou turn about, so and so?”
-And he said, “I was seeking one of my children, to tell him about my going with you, and about their coming down to those about whom thou hast spoken to me.”
+23 So that oldest said to Yereḏ, “Wherefore did you turn about, so and so?”
+And he said, “I was seeking one of my children, to tell him about my going with you, and about their coming down to those about whom you have spoken to me.”

-24 When the elder heard Yereḏ’s intention, he said to him, “Let alone that purpose at present, and come with us; thou shalt see our country; if the land in which we dwell pleases thee, we and thou shall return hither and take thy family with us.
-But if our country does not please thee, thou shalt come back to thine own place.”
+24 When the old one heard Yereḏ’s intention, he said to him, “Do not worry about that right now but come with us and you shall see our country.
+If the land in which we live pleases you, we shall all return here and take your family with us.
+But if our country does not please you, you shall come back to your own home.”

-25 And the elder urged Yereḏ, to go before one of his children came to counsel him otherwise.
+25 And the old one urged Yereḏ to go before one of his children came to talk him out of his decision.

 26 Yereḏ, then, came out of the cave and went with them, and among them.
 And they comforted him, until they came to the top of the mountain of the sons of Qayin.

-27 Then said the elder to one of his companions, “We have forgotten something by the mouth of the cave, and that is the chosen garment we had brought to clothe Yereḏ withal.”
+27 Then the old one said to one of his companions, “We have forgotten something by the mouth of the cave, and that is the chosen garment we had brought to clothe Yereḏ with.”

-28 He then said to one of them, “Go back, thou, some one; and we will wait for thee here, until thou come back.
+28 He then said to one of them, “One of you go back, and we will wait for you here until you come back.
 Then will we clothe Yereḏ and he shall be like us, good, handsome, and fit to come with us into our country.”

 29 Then that one went back.

-30 But when he was a short distance off, the elder called to him and said to him, “Tarry thou, until I come up and speak to thee.”
+30 But when he was a short distance off, the old one called to him and said to him, “You stay there until I come up and speak to you.”

-31 Then he stood still, and the elder went up to him and said to him, “One thing we forgot at the cave, it is this–to put out the lamp that burns inside it, above the bodies that are therein.
-Then come back to us, quick.
+31 Then he stood still and the old one went up to him and said to him, “One thing we forgot at the cave, it is this; we forgot to put out the lamp that burns inside the cave, above the bodies that are in there.
+Do it and come back to us, quickly.

-32 That one went, and the elder came back to his fellows and to Yereḏ.
-And they came down from the mountain, and Yereḏ with them; and they stayed by a fountain of water, near the houses of the children of Qayin, and waited for their companion until he brought the garment for Yereḏ.
+32 That one went, and the old one came back to his fellows and to Yereḏ.
+And they came down from the mountain, and Yereḏ was with them.
+And they stayed by a fountain of water, near the houses of the children of Qayin and waited for their companion until he brought the garment for Yereḏ.

-33 He, then, who went, back to the cave, put out the lamp, and came to them and brought a phantom with him and showed it them.
+33 Then he who went back to the cave, put out the lamp, and came to them and brought an apparition with him and showed it them.
 And when Yereḏ saw it he wondered at the beauty and grace thereof, and rejoiced in his heart believing it was all true.

-35 But when the sons of Qayin saw them, they wondered at them and thought: “These are beautiful to look at, and such as we never saw before.”
+35 But when the sons of Qayin saw them, they were in awe at them and thought: “These men are beautiful to look at.
+We have never seen such before.”
 So they rose and came with them to the fountain of water, to see their companions.

-36 They found them so very handsome, that they cried aloud about their places for others to gather together and come and look at these beautiful beings.
+36 They thought them so very handsome that they called aloud about their places for others to gather together and come and look at these beautiful beings.
 Then they gathered around them both men and women.

-37 Then the elder said to them, “We are strangers in your land, bring us some good food and drink you and your women, to refresh ourselves with you.”
+37 Then the old one said to them, “We are strangers in your land, bring us some good food and drink, and bring yourselves and your women, so we can entertain ourselves with you.”

-38 When those men heard these words of the elder, every one of Qayin’s sons brought his wife, and another brought his daughter, and so, many women came to them; every one addressing Yereḏ either for himself or for his wife; all alike.
+38 When those men heard these words of the old one, every one of Qayin’s sons brought his wife, and another brought his daughter, and so, many women came to them; every one calling out to Yereḏ either for himself or for his wife.

-39 But when Yereḏ saw what they did, his very soul wrenched itself from them; neither would he taste of their food or of their drink.
+39 But when Yereḏ saw what they did, his very soul wrenched itself from them and he would not taste their food or their drink.

-40 The elder saw hint as he wrenched himself from them, and said to him, “Be not sad; I am the great elder, as thou shalt see me do, do thyself in like manner.”
+40 The old one saw him as he wrenched himself from them, and said to him, “Do not be sad.
+I am the great elder, as you shall see me do, do yourself in like manner.”

-41 Then he spread his hands and took one of the women, and five of his companions did the same before Yereḏ, that he should do as they did.
+41 Then he spread his hands and took one of the women, and five of his companions did the same in front of Yereḏ, that he should do as they did.

-42 But when Yereḏ saw them working infamy he wept, and said in his mind,–My fathers never did the like.
+42 But when Yereḏ saw them doing their wickedness he wept, and said in his mind, “My fathers never acted like this.

-43 He then spread his hands and prayed with a fervent heart, and with much weeping, and entreated Elohim to deliver him from their hands.
+43 He then spread his hands and prayed with a fervent heart, and with much weeping, and begged Elohim to deliver him from their hands.

-44 No sooner did Yereḏ begin to pray than the elder fled with his companions; for they could not abide in a place of prayer.
+44 No sooner did Yereḏ begin to pray than the old one fled with his companions; for they could not abide in a place of prayer.

 45 Then Yereḏ turned round but could not see them, but found himself standing in the midst of the children of Qayin.

-46 He then wept and said, “O Elohim, destroy me not with this race, concerning which my fathers have warned me; for now, O 𐤉𐤄𐤅𐤄 my Elohim, I was thinking that those who appeared unto me were my fathers; but I have found them out to be devils, who allured me by this beautiful apparition, until I believed them.
+46 He then wept and said, “O Elohim, do not destroy me with this race, concerning which my fathers have warned me.
+For now, 𐤉𐤄𐤅𐤄 my Elohim, I was thinking that those who appeared to me were my forefathers, but I have found them out to be devils, who lured me by way of this beautiful apparition, until I believed them.

-47 “But now I ask Thee, O Elohim, to deliver me from this race, among whom I am now staying, as Thou didst deliver me from those devils.
-Send Thy messenger to draw me out of the midst of them; for I have not myself power to escape from among them.”
+47 “But now I ask You, O Elohim, to deliver me from this race, among whom I am now staying, as You did deliver me from those devils.
+Send Your messenger to pull me out of the middle of them.
+I do not have the power within myself to escape from among them.”

-48 When Yereḏ had ended his prayer, Elohim sent His messenger in the midst of them, who took Yereḏ and set him upon the mountain, and showed him the way, gave him counsel, and then departed from him.
+48 When Yereḏ had ended his prayer, Elohim sent His messenger into the middle of them and he took Yereḏ and set him up on the mountain, and showed him the way, and he gave him wise advice, and then departed from him.